What type of content do you primarily create?

 Monday also lets you build a bespoke podcasting tool with pre-built templates and customizable reports that import your most important data related to listeners, monetization, and more.

-Scheduling guest appearances can be a headache of back-and-forth emails.
+Scheduling guest appearances can be a headache of back-and-forth emails—a common pain point for podcasters on both iOS and Android devices.

 Calendly streamlines this process by allowing you to share a scheduling link with available time slots for guests to book themselves.